 13 Comae Berenices has been calculated as 3.37 times bigger than the Sun.The Sun's radius is 695,800km, therefore the star's radius is an estimated 2,342,956.95.km.

 13 Comae Berenices has an apparent magnitude of 5.17 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
-13 Comae Berenices has an absolute magnitude of 0.47 which is the apparent magnitude of an object if it were 32.6 light years away or 10 parsecs from Earth.
+If you used the 1997 Parallax value, you would get an absolute magnitude of 0.47 If you used the 2007 Parallax value, you would get an absolute magnitude of 0.62.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

 |Traditional Name||13 Comae Berenices|

 |Hipparcos Library I.D.||60514|

 |Star Type||main sequence dwarf star|

 |1997 Distance from Earth||11.47 Parallax (milliarcseconds)|

 |2007 Distance from Earth||12.33 Parallax (milliarcseconds)|